78 Free Places to Visit in Delhi in 2026

 Widely believed to be haunted, Malcha Mahal is a hunting lodge built by ruler Feroz Shah Tughlaq in 1325.
 It remained forgotten for many years until it gained notoriety as the residence of a mysterious family who claimed to be descendants of the Prince of Oudh.

-The matriarch relentlessly petitioned the Indian government for property seized by the British during the Raj.
-Eventually they were offered Malcha Mahal and they lived for almost 40 years without running water or electricity.
-It is the ghosts of the matriarch and her son (he was the last surviving family member and found dead in the Mahal in 2017), that are said to haunt the place.
+It is the ghosts of the matriarch and her son (he was the last surviving family member and found dead in the Mahal in 2017) that are said to haunt the place.

 25. Shri Laxmi Narayan Mandir